 The ongoing benefits of a hotel card, for instance, can be higher automatic elite status and an annual free night.
-For instance the Hilton Honors Aspire card gives you automatic Diamond status.
-Marriott Bonvoy Brilliant gives you automatic Marriott Bonvoy Gold Elite Status.
+For instance the Hilton Honors American Express Aspire Card gives you automatic Diamond status.
+Marriott Bonvoy Brilliant® American Express® Card gives you automatic Marriott Bonvoy Platinum Elite Status.

-This saves me over $5000 per year.
-I can walk you through how to save your first $550 annual fee in my Ultimate Military Credit Cards Course.
-It's 100% free.
+This saves me over $7000 per year.
+I can walk you through how to save your first $695 annual fee in my Ultimate Military Credit Cards Course.
+The course is 100% free for you.

 American Express Cards